Big Sur Land Trust: Clint Eastwood land deals

 As of 2016, the Malpaso property formerly owned by Eastwood and currently owned by the Big Sur trust is off-limits to the public and there are no plans to allow public access.
-To manage the sale of the water, Eastwood formed the Malpaso Water Company, LLC, which was permitted to enter into subscription agreements with new water users.
+Under the terms of Eastwood's and Johnson's donation of the Odello property to the Big Sur trust, they received a $6 million tax write-off.
+To manage the sale of the 16 acre ft of water rights he retained, Eastwood formed the Malpaso Water Company, LLC, which was permitted to enter into subscription agreements with new water users.
 Eastwood's new water company may receive up to $200,000 per acre foot.
-Under the terms of Eastwood's and Johnson's donation of the Odello property to the Big Sur trust, they received a $6 million tax write-off.
+In 2016, the Malpaso Water Company sold water to help build 120 affordable family housing units developed by TerraCorp on an 8.7 acre parcel on Val Verde Drive in Carmel Valley.

 Land ownership

 As of 2016, the trust had acquired a number of parcels that they continue to own.
 The table below summarizes major trust acquisitions.
 The trust obtains the property rights and can choose to retain the land in perpetuity or coordinate with another organization to transfer the parcel into a larger conserved area.